4-dimensional Chern-Simons theory and integrable field theories: Introduction

 \paragraph{The semi-holomorphic 4-dimensional Chern-Simons theory.} In order to take into account the spectral parameter, this 4-dimensional theory incorporates it as part of the space-time on which it is defined.
 More precisely, this 4-dimensional space-time is defined as $M=\Sigma \times \CP$, where the coordinates $(t,x)$ on $\Sigma$ will play the role of the space-time coordinates of the resulting 2-dimensional integrable model and the complex coordinate $z$ on $\CP$ will play the role of its spectral parameter (see Figure \ref{Fig:Space} below).
 The theory depends on a gauge field with components $A_t$, $A_x$ and $A_{\bar z}$ but with no $z$-component (where $\bar z$ denotes the complex conjugate of $z$).
 The action of the theory is taken to be

-Schematically, the corresponding Lagrangian density is thus defined as the Lagrangian density for a 3-dimensional Chern-Simons theory along the $(t,x,\bar z)$-directions, multiplied by a meromorphic 1-form $\omega=\vp(z)\dd z$ along the $z$-direction (where $\vp(z)$ is a rational function of $z$).
+Schematically, the corresponding Lagrangian density is thus defined as the Lagrangian density for a 3-dimensional Chern-Simons theory along the $(t,x,\bar z)$-directions, multiplied by a meromorphic 1-form $\omega=\vp(z)\dd z$ along the $z$-direction (where $\vp(z)$ is a rational function of $z$)\footnote{Another example of a gauge theory multiplied by a meromorphic 1-form and related to integrability was discussed in~\cite{Gorsky:1994dj}.
+Moreover, gauge theories obtained by multiplying Chern-Simons terms with non-dynamical differential forms were also considered in~\cite{Nair:1990aa,Losev:1995cr} for the case of Kähler forms.
+The author would like to thank N. Nekrasov for useful comments and discussions on these aspects and related ones.}.
 This 1-form is a non-dynamical object and is thus part of the input defining the theory.